Calgary Flames: Playoff contention to playoff drought (1991–2003)

+Calgary rebounded to make the playoffs for the next four seasons, including two consecutive division titles, but were eliminated in the first round of the playoffs each time.
+In the 1995–96 season, Joe Nieuwendyk was traded to the Dallas Stars for Jarome Iginla; Iginla made his Flames debut in the 1996 playoffs, during which the Flames again lost in the first round in a four-game sweep by the Blackhawks.
+In 1997, the Flames missed the playoffs and did not return for seven years.
+The low point came in the 1997–98 season, in which the Flames finished with only 67 points, the second-lowest point total in franchise history.
+In 1999, the Flames traded Fleury to the Colorado Avalanche midway through the season.
+The trade came shortly after Fleury became the franchise's all-time leading scorer.
+Although the Flames were only two points (equivalent to one win) out of a playoff spot at the time, Fleury was due to become an unrestricted free agent after the season, and the Flames were not willing to risk losing him without getting anything in return.

 As the Flames sank in the standings, their attendance also sagged.
 For most of their first 16 years in Calgary, Flames tickets were among the toughest to get in the NHL.
-However, by 1999, attendance had fallen off so severely that the owners issued an ultimatum: buy more season tickets or the team would join its departed counterparts in Winnipeg and Quebec City in leaving for the United States.
+By 1999, attendance had fallen so severely that the owners issued an ultimatum: buy more season tickets or the team would relocated to the United States.
 The fans responded by buying enough season tickets to keep the Flames in Calgary for the 1999–2000 season.
 The Flames issued another appeal for more season tickets in the summer of 2000.
 The campaign, aimed at increasing season ticket sales from a franchise low of 8,700 to 14,000, proved successful.
-However, the increased sales did not halt the Flames' financial losses, as the team estimated it lost $14.5 million between 2001 and 2003.

-One of the few bright spots in this stretch was Iginla, who captured the Maurice "Rocket" Richard and Art Ross Trophies in 2001–02 as NHL goal- and point-scoring champion after scoring 52 goals and 96 points.
-Iginla again won the "Rocket" Richard Trophy, tied with Rick Nash and Ilya Kovalchuk, with 41 goals in 2003–04.
-Another bright spot for the team during this time was defenceman Robyn Regehr, who became the youngest nominee ever for the Bill Masterton Memorial Trophy, which recognizes perseverance, sportsmanship and dedication to hockey.
-Regehr had suffered two broken legs in a car accident the summer of 1999, but recovered in time to play 57 games at age 19.
+During this time, Iginla captured the Maurice "Rocket" Richard Trophy and Art Ross Trophy in 2001–02 as the leading goal and point scorer with 52 goals and 96 points, and Robyn Regehr became the youngest nominee ever for the Bill Masterton Memorial Trophy.

-During the 2002–03 season, the Flames hired Darryl Sutter as the team's head coach, replacing Greg Gilbert, who was fired as the Flames languished in last place in the Western Conference.
-Sutter also became the team's general manager following the season, and is credited with revitalizing the franchise.
-Among Sutter's first moves was to acquire goaltender Miikka Kiprusoff, whom he had previously coached in San Jose, early in the 2003–04 season.
-Kiprusoff responded by setting a modern NHL record for lowest goals against average (GAA) at 1.69.
+In the 2002–03 season, the Flames hired Darryl Sutter as the team's head coach, replacing Greg Gilbert.
+Sutter also became the team's general manager after the season, and is credited with revitalizing the franchise.
+Among Sutter's first moves was to acquire goaltender Miikka Kiprusoff early in the 2003–04 season, whom he had previously coached with the San Jose Sharks.